-If you're planning on doing any kind of camping, you won't regret investing in one of the best sleeping bags.
-It's easy to underestimate how cold it can get outdoors at night, and trying to nod off when you just can't get properly warm is the absolute worst.
-In this guide, we've rounded up the best sleeping bags available right now, at a range of different price points, to ensure you stay cosy, comfy, and ready to tackle whatever outdoor adventure you have planned.
-Arguably the sleeping bag is the most important item you’ll have on a camping trip, only really edged out by your hiking boots – you'll spend a long time in both, and if they come up short that'll be an unpleasantly lengthy experience.
+If you're heading on a camping trip, you won't regret investing in one of the best sleeping bags.
+It's easy to underestimate how cold it can get outdoors at night, and trying to nod off when you can't get properly warm is the absolute worst.
+In this guide, we've rounded up the best sleeping bags for camping, to ensure you stay cosy, comfy, and ready to tackle whatever outdoor adventure you have planned.

 Read on for our pick of the best sleeping bags to buy now.
 Our handy tool will pull in all the best prices, so you can be sure you're not overpaying.
-Pair your purchase with one of the best camping mats, or even a quality camping bed and you'll be almost as comfy as if you were in your own bed at home.
+Pair your purchase with one of the best camping mats, or even a quality camping bed for ultimate comfort under canvas.

 The MH Lamina range can be a bit bewildering in itself, with a wide range of similarly-built bags with different insulation weights, delivering very different results ‘in the field’.
 However, the 30F -1C is a particularly strong choice for the autumnal UK adventurer with a downright impressive sub-kilo weight, this is a bag that won’t weigh heavy as the day draws on.
 Although the three-season rating is technically enough for Autumn anyway, these bags are excellently designed for heat retention.
 Fully zipped up, tailored hood neatly arranged, draft collar deployed this little bag can take a deep dive to an extreme temp of -19C - although that won’t feel like any kind of fun.